-Most standard trip cancellation plans cover the most common reasons for cancellation, like if you or a travel companion gets sick, a member of your immediate family passes away, a work emergency pops up, or your flight gets cancelled or delayed.
+Most standard trip cancellation plans cover the most common reasons for cancellation, like if you or a travel companion gets sick, a member of your immediate family passes away, a work emergency pops up, or your flight gets canceled or delayed.
 It ensures that you can plan for your trip with complete peace of mind.
-So, don’t forget to buy travel insurance, but before you purchase, review the policy wording to make sure you are aware of what is and is not covered.
+So, don't forget to buy travel insurance, but before you purchase, review the policy wording to make sure you are aware of what is and is not covered.

 Before You Travel to French Polynesia: Do This